 Download · public preview

-Free for Mac and PC.
+Free for PC and Apple Silicon Mac.

-One desktop app on Windows or macOS, free while SwarmMarshal is in public preview.
+One desktop app on Windows or M-series Macs, free while SwarmMarshal is in public preview.
 Connect your work email, personal Gmail or Outlook, iMessage, and team chat — everything syncs to your own machine, not someone else's cloud.
 Add calendars, the Telegram bridge, agents, skills, and paired devices when the first routines are useful.

 Current releases

-Windows 1.0.7 / Mac pending
+Windows 1.0.14 / Apple Silicon Mac 1.0.13

 SwarmMarshal is ready for early adopters who want to run boss and employee agents across laptops, edge devices, and back-office machines.